thecandlestick/silverbullet/website/BST.md

 O(height) = O(?), where n is the number of nodes.

 ---
-#Theorem for a full binary tree
+#Theorem for a perfect binary tree
 ```latex
 \text{number of nodes } (n) = \sum_{i=0}^{\text{height}} 2^i = 2^{\text{height}+1}-1
 ```

 ---

 When operating on a BST in a data structure, we have the opportunity to strategically add and remove nodes in a way that will maintain the balance of the tree.
 There are many methods of building these _self-balancing_ trees (scapegoat trees, treaps, Red-Black Trees, AVL trees, etc.).
-We will therefore make the assumption of a roughly balanced tree when utilizing a BST in our data structures.
+We will simply make the assumption of a roughly balanced tree when utilizing a BST in our data structures for this class.

 [[Honors Project - Self Balancing BST]]